blakefren/blakefren.github.io/index.md

 *Dates*: December 2016 – August 2019

+Founded the organization; achieved federal nonprofit status on the first attempt.
-* Make high-level decisions for the organization with the rest of the executive team.
+Made high-level decisions for the organization with the rest of the executive team.
-* Developed website, wrote non-profit incorporation documents, and created other public-facing documents.
+Developed the website, wrote non-profit incorporation documents, and created other public-facing documents.